tomMoulard/make-my-server/README.md

 cp .env.default .env
 ```

-And edit the file to use the correct site URL.
+And edit the `.env` file to use the correct configuration.

 The `docker-compose` function gather all docker-compose files in order to have
 the whole configuration in one place (see `docker-compose config`).